shikhar42/nd00333-capstone/README.md

 In the screenshot above, we can see that we are providing to cases to test the deployed model.
 The model returns the output as 0 and 1.
 This means that based on Voting Ensemble model, the first set of parameters would mean that the employee is not looking for a job change.
 However, the second output is 1, that means the that specific employee is looking for a job change.

+## Future Work

+* One of the thing that we have noticed in this project is that the target variable is imbalanced.
+We can take actions to account for that
+* We can try different primary metrics instead of accuracy as accuracy can be biased if the dataset is imbalanced
+* Feature Selection can be performed to select only thsoe features that positively contribute to the prediction of the outcome variable

 ## Screen Recording